10/28/2024

 CFO

-Yeah and some financial update and start with the quarterly result for the group.
-The net sales increased by 31% up to 331 million.
-Here acquired group was 43%.
-Carrier CETEC was minus 4% in the quarter and organic growth was minus 8%.
-Our adjusted operating profit amounted to 16 million compared to 15 million last year.
-And it corresponds to an adjusted operating margin of 5.0%.
-Our order intake increased by 111% up to 285 million.
-Here acquired order intake was 62% and our organic order intake increased by 49%.
-Our order backlog has increased by 25% up to just about 1.3 billion SEC. earnings per share amounted to minus 0.03 SEC and our operating cash flow in the quarter was minus 1 million.
-If we go over to our two segments and start with the renovation segment.
-Here net sales in the quarter increased by 10% up to 247 million.
-And it corresponds to 75% of the total net sales in the quarter.
-Order intake for renovation segment more than triple up to 250 million.
-And it corresponds to 88% of the total order intake.
-Adjusted operating profit for renovation segment amounted to 15 million.
-And it corresponds to an adjusted operating margin of 6.0%.
-Order backlog has increased by 15% to just about 1 billion.
-And it corresponds to 78% of the total order backlog.
+so michael going over to the financial figures yeah and some financial update and start with the quarterly result for the group the net sales increased by 31 percent up to 331 million uh here acquired group was 43 percent uh currency effect was minus four percent in the quarter and organic growth was minus eight percent uh our adjusted operating profit amounted to 16 million compared to 15 million last year, and it corresponds to an adjusted operating margin of 5.0%.
+Our order intake increased by 111%, up to 285 million.
+Here, acquired order intake was 62%, and our organic order intake increased by 49%.
+Our order backlog has increased by 25% up to just about 1.3 billion SEK.
+Earnings per share amounted to minus 0.03 SEK and our operating cash flow in the quarter was minus 1 million SEK.
+If we go over to our two segments and start with the renovation segment, here net sales in the quarter increased by 10%, up to 247 million, and it corresponds to 75% of the total net sales in the quarter.
+Order intake for renovation segment more than tripled, up to 250 million, and it corresponds to 88% of the total order intake.
+Adjusted operating profit for the renovation segment amounted to 15 million and corresponds to an adjusted operating volume of 6.0%.
+Order backlog has increased by 15% to just about 1 billion and it corresponds to 78% of total order backlog.
 And go over to our smaller segment, the new build segment.
-Here net sales in the quarter almost tripled up to 84 million.
-And it corresponds to 25% of the total net sales.
-And all increase more or less is coming from the acquisitions we are making mostly from the weaker group.
+Here net sales in the quarter almost tripled up to 84 million and it corresponds to 25% of the total net sales and all increased mortgages coming from the acquisitions we have made mostly from the weekly group.
 Order intake in the quarter amounted to 35 million.
 Here it's down from 53 million last year.
-The reason behind this is that last year we received a big order in Ireland in this quarter.
-And this year the organic order intake for new build segment has been minus 8%.
-So the increase otherwise we have a rest coming from the acquisition of Rikko.
-Adjusted operating profit amounted to 3 million.
-And it corresponds to an adjusted operating margin of 3.8%.
+The reason behind this is that we last year received a big order in Ireland in this quarter and this year.
+The organic order intake for new business has been minus 8%, so the increase.
+Otherwise, we have a risk coming from the acquisition of Rickel.
+Adjusted operating profit amounted to 3 million and it corresponds to an adjusted operating value of 3.8%.
 And the order backlog has increased by 75% up to 294 million.
 So it's 22% of our total order backlog.
-And to have a look at our financial position here at the end of the quarter.
-The group's equity amounted to 799 million.
-With an equity ratio of 49%.
-Our interest bearing net debt excluding leasing debt in relation to adjusted EBITDA reform amounted to 2.8 and it's up from 1.1 last year.
-And we have been making agreement for another two years with Danske Bank until October 2026.
-And it's a sustainability linked reward and credit facility of 510 million.
-With an overdraft facility of 75 million.
-Back to you, Kimilla.
+And to have a look at our financial position here at the end of the quarter, the group's equity amounted to 799 million. with an equity ratio of 49 percent.
+Our interest-bearing net debt excluding leasing debt in relation to adjusted EBITDA pro forma amounted to 2.8 and it's up from 1.1 last year.
+And we have a banking agreement for another two years with Danske Bank until revolving credit facility of 510 million with an overdraft facility of 75 million and back to you

 speaker